WenyueYang433/ECE1508RL_project/README.md

-# MovieLens DQN Playground
+# MovieLens DQN Recommender

-Lightweight sandbox for turning the MovieLens “ml-latest-small” dataset into RL-friendly training data.
-Everything lives under `src/` and can be run as simple Python scripts.
+Traditional approaches such as random selection or collaborative filtering treat recommendation as a one-shot prediction problem, optimizing only the next item and ignoring long-term user engagement.

+In this project, we instead formulate movie recommendation as a **sequential decision-making** problem and build a **Deep Q-Learning (DQN)**–based system.
+By modeling user–system interactions as a **Markov Decision Process (MDP)**, the agent learns to maximize the discounted cumulative reward, enabling long-term engagement and adaptive, personalized recommendations.

-## Repository layout
+## Repository Layout

 ```
 ECE1508RL_project/
 ├── data/
 │   └── ml-latest-small/        # Raw CSVs from MovieLens (ratings, movies, tags, links)
-├── models/                     # Trained DQN weights, logs, and optional plots
+├── models/                     # Trained DQN models
-├── reports/                    # Generated plots and evaluation figures
+├── reports/                    # All logs, generated plots and evaluation figures
 ├── src/
 │   ├── __init__.py
 │   ├── candidate_re_rank.py    # Logic for re-ranking candidates